Skip to main content

 Nurturing Healthy Relationships with Food

 Establishing a positive feeding relationship during infancy can have lifetime benefits.
-Keep in mind that children are responsible for how much and whether they eat so always wait for your baby to pay attention to each spoonful before you feed them.
+Keep in mind that children are responsible for how much and whether they eat, so always wait for your baby to pay attention to each spoonful before you feed them.
 Don't be afraid to let your baby touch the food in the dish and on the spoon.
 You wouldn't want to eat something if you didn't know anything about it, would you?
 In addition, know the cues that your baby is done eating.
 A common cue babies are full is head turning.

-Whatever happens, don't get discouraged and enjoy the experience.
+Whatever happens, don't get discouraged and do enjoy the experience.
 With a little patience and creativity, you can make your baby's first solid food eating experience fun for everyone involved!

 Kids Eat Right content is brought to you by the Academy of Nutrition and Dietetics Foundation, the only charitable organization devoted exclusively to supporting nutrition and dietetics professionals.
 Because the Foundation relies solely on donations to thrive, the success and impact of its programs and services is directly attributed to the generous support of donors.